-We were in the middle of the fastest ever remodel to get our house ready to sell.
+We were in the middle of the fastest-ever remodel to get our house ready to sell.
 And so I was constantly in need of quick and easy lunches.
 We were both working long hours and were always hungry, so my usual habit of skipping lunch just wasn’t going to cut it.

-We tried lots of combinations over the summer, but the Italian Sub version and these BLAT ones were our favorites that we made over and over.
+We tried lots of combinations over the summer, but the Italian Sub version and these BLAT ones were the favorites that we made over and over.
 I ran out of time last summer to post this recipe, but I figured since we’re still making it 1 year later, it’s definitely worthy to share!

-Tips for the best lettuce wrap:
+Tips for the best lettuce wrap

 - If you’re going to eat it within an hour or so after rolling it up in parchment, the ranch mayo in the recipe is perfect.

 - If you’re not going to eat it right away, I find I like to make my Easy Whole30 Blender Ranch Dressing.
 Then just dip the lettuce wrap into the ranch.
-Tomatoes make enough juices for a lettuce wrap, and when they sit together with the mayo, it can be messy.
+Tomatoes make enough juice for a lettuce wrap, and when they sit together with the mayo, it can be messy.
 That’s why just dipping it in ranch and leaving off any kind of sauce inside of the wrap is better if you’re going to be keeping the wrap in the fridge/cooler for a few hours.